Impact

 Risk and Exploitability

-The EPSS score is below 1 %, and the vulnerability is not in the CISA KEV catalog.
-Exploitation requires local userspace access to the amdgpu driver and only leads to kernel warning messages, not arbitrary code execution or denial of service.
-Updating to a patched kernel removes the risk.
+The CVSS score of 5.5 indicates moderate severity, and the EPSS score of less than 1 % indicates a very low probability of exploitation.
+The vulnerability is not listed in the CISA KEV catalog.
+Exploitation requires local userspace access to the amdgpu driver and results only in delivery of kernel warning backtraces, not in code execution or denial of service.
+The likely attack vector is local userspace interaction with the amdgpu device; the fix removes the warning path and mitigates the issue.

 OpenCVE Enrichment